Step Up Your User Acquisition to Scale Up Your Fintech Mobile Business

 Doing performance marketing with only one or two people in a team can be tough.
 But don’t let it hold you back from testing another media source.
 In fact, some media sources are really easy to run and measure.

 A good media source will provide you with site ID which is a unique ID for their publisher.
 You can then tell your account manager which site IDs to focus on.
-Check out our Indonesia Performance Index where we rank media sources based on their quality and quantity of Indonesian traffic.

 The Fintech industry in Indonesia is still quite young, but it is moving at an incredible pace in an extremely competitive market.
 We think 2018 will be the year most Fintech startups will try to scale up.
 And if they follow these five fundamentals of mobile attribution, they should have no trouble reaching their targets.